How to Set Up Monthly Payments on Your IRS Tax Debt

 Get Help Setting Up an IRS Installment Agreement

-If you don’t owe much tax and can make direct debit payments, you may easily be able to set up an IRS installment agreement online.
+If you don’t owe much tax and can make direct debit payments, you may easily be able to set up an IRS installment agreement online, but you need to be careful about avoiding common mistakes.
 But if your situation is more complicated or if you want to pursue other options, you should reach out for help.

 The tax attorneys at The W Tax Group have extensive experience setting up IRS payment plans and negotiating with the IRS.
 Don’t ignore your tax bill or get in a situation where the IRS starts seizing assets or garnishing your wages.
 Get help dealing with the IRS — contact us today.